Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-where $\bm{c}=\bm{a}/\bm{b}$, $c=a/b$, $V_{a/b}$ and $H_{a/b}$ are electric potential and exchange field along $x$ in the electron/hole layer. $V_{a/b}/(-e)$ and $H_{a/b}/(-e)$ correspond to charge voltage and spin voltage in the electron/hole layer.
-In the excitonic condensates, Eqs.~(\ref{eqn9},\ref{eqn10}) should be combined with Eqs.~(\ref{eqn7},\ref{eqn8}).
-The combination reveals the methods to control the Goldstone modes and realize spin-charge coupled Josephson effect.
+where $\bm{d}=\bm{a}/\bm{b}$, $d=a/b$, $V_{a/b}$ and $H_{a/b}$ are electric potential and exchange field along $x$ in the electron/hole layer respectively.
+Spatial differences of $V_{a/b}/(-e)$ and $H_{a/b}/(-e)$ are defined to be charge voltage and spin voltage in the electron/hole layer, where $e$ is the unit charge.
+Eqs. (\ref{eqn9}, \ref{eqn10}) in combination with Eqs.~(\ref{eqn7}, \ref{eqn8}) suggest that in the excitonic condensate, the charge and spin voltage control time dependence of $\psi$ and $\varphi_0$ respectively.
+As shown below, the spatial differences of these two gapless phases lead to spin-charge coupled Josephson currents.